Places of interestBookmark this page | E-mail this page to a friend

 The community has just celebrated its 75th anniversary and continues its now long established contribution to the Jewish life of Brighton and Hove.

-[From a 'History of BHPS' produced for the 75th anniversary of the community, in conjunction with JTrails]
+[Trail entry abstracted from a 'History of BHPS' produced for the 75th anniversary of the community, in conjunction with JTrails]

 84. Maccabi House, Rochester Gardens, HoveA great many members of the community have shared their fond memories of the Maccabi Association, which provided a full range of both sporting and social opportunities for young Jewish people in Brighton and Hove.